 Many people do not get the opportunity to experience their gardens during the bright of day and re-designing the garden to fit the evenings is a great way to make the most of an otherwise, unappreciated space.
 It’s not difficult to do and with a couple of additions here and there, your garden could be as intriguing at night as it is during the day.

-The clocks are set to go back on Sunday October the 28th and with that in mind, come over to the dark side with my great tips and advice for creating your own amazing moonlight garden.
+In the UK the clocks back on the last Sunday in October and with that in mind, come over to the dark side with my great tips and advice for creating your own amazing moonlight garden.

 Plants that reflect light

 The secret to bringing out the best of the garden at night is to plant flowers that will shimmer delightfully when the moon and the stars are beaming down on them.
 Plants with a silvery colour will reflect the moonlight, creating a superb visual display.